42lan/rainfall/bonus3/walkthrough.md

    [...]
    0x0804853d <+73>:	cmp    DWORD PTR [ebp+0x8],0x2
 ```
-Once, preliminary checks are passed it calls `fread` which reads 66 bytes (length of flag) from the stream pointed to by `fd` stroring them at the location pointed by `edx`.
+Once, preliminary checks are passed it calls `fread` which reads 66 bytes (length of flag) from the stream pointed to by `fd` storing them at the location pointed by `edx`.
 ```gdb
    [...]
    0x0804854d <+89>:	lea    eax,[esp+0x18]